You can get from London to Amsterdam by train, bus or flight.

 Yes, there are direct routes from London to Amsterdam with the following travel companies:

-As you won't need to change at another stop in between, direct services to Amsterdam tend to save you time and add more convenience, so it's worth paying attention to before you book tickets for this journey.
+As you won't need to change at another stop in between, direct services to Amsterdam tend to save you time and add more convenience, so it's worth paying attention to before you buy tickets for this journey.

 Here are some other resources that might have the information you need